“I’ve struggled to grasp my identity for a while, but really, I found out who I was at camp.” -Hazel (camper)

 In addition to the universal elements available to everyone, each camper is carefully considered as soon as a family submits a camper application, with input from parents, guardians, teachers, and other professionals on an individualized basis to determine the types of accommodations needed and appropriateness for our program.
 Families work in partnership with our inclusion professionals to ensure the camper’s success for the summer.
 This may include a more comprehensive intake, collaboration with professionals who work with your child, and maintaining regular communication throughout the off-season as we prepare for the summer.

 Sci-Tech has successfully integrated children with various support needs into the community since we began in 2014!
-We have found that with the right support, campers with various diagnoses can be very successful at camp, including but not limited to:
+We have found that with the proper support, campers with various diagnoses or support needs can be very successful at camp, including but not limited to:

 Gender and LGBTQ+ Inclusivity

 We are a welcoming and safe community for all LGBTQ+ individuals and families.
-While campers are housed by gender, we affirm campers’ and staff members’ identities by including them in the bunk of the gender they identify with and/or where they feel most comfortable.
-Sci-Tech has successfully accommodated transgender and nonbinary campers for most of our existence as a camp, and we continue to do so today.
+While campers and staff are housed by gender, we affirm campers’ and staff members’ identities by including them in the bunk of the gender they identify with and/or where they feel most comfortable and best able to access a sense of belonging and community.
+Sci-Tech has successfully supported transgender and nonbinary campers and staff for most of our existence as a camp, and we continue to do so today.

 Environmental and Programming Supports for LGBTQ+ Campers

-• Optional pronoun bracelets are offered on opening day, so campers who want to display their preferred pronouns at camp are able to
+Optional pronoun bracelets are offered on opening day for campers who want to display their preferred pronouns at camp

 Inclusion Q & A